 - Ebbsfleet Academy is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
-Further information can be found in the acceptable use policies. - Ebbsfleet Academy will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.
+Further information can be found in the acceptable use policies. - Ebbsfleet Academy will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies and maintain a running record of checks. - Ebbsfleet Academy, a member of the senior leadership team and Ebbsfleet Academy, governor, are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges.